 Much more research into this subject is required, starting with being able to identify the amount of power able to be produced in daylight by having PV solar panels/tiles on all the buildings in the complex.
 Once this is known, it then becomes possible to calculate the amount of battery power storage required to support the complex say for 2 to 3 days of normal power usage to address periods of little sun light and possible power outages imposed by a failed national grid.
 An initial capability test would be to take the current power load required to run the current hospital (24×7) and equate this to that required to run a Manly Community Health Care Facility of equal capacity and compare this with the capacity able to be produced by having PV solar on all the building roof (coverage area).
 This would provide an early indication as to whether a contribution from the national grid would be required on an on-going basis or merely as a backup along with battery power.

-Consumer-led energy management means starting with the consumer’s needs and pains as the focal point of retailers’ innovation efforts.
-AGL’s innovation trialed use of the blockchain software has been used to trade electricity between 20 Busselton (south of Perth) households within a National Lifestyle Village retirement facility, where some householders have solar panels and some are without.
+Consumer-led energy management means starting with the consumers’ needs and pains as the focal point of retailers’ innovation efforts.
+AGL’s innovation trialled use of “blockchain” software has been used to trade electricity between 20 Busselton (South of Perth) households within a National Lifestyle Village retirement facility, where some householders have solar panels and some are without.
 Here the blockchain-based system verifies, records and settles transactions virtually, in parallel with the Energy Retailer.
-Householders still pay a fee to their retailer for using the network to transfer power, but in this instance the retailer wouldn’t make such a large profit on the electricity itself.
+Householders still pay a fee to their retailer for using the national grid network to transfer power, but in this instance the retailer doesn’t make such a large profit on the electricity itself.
 This is a small but seismic step towards a future consumer-led energy management system.